Adams massacre 1 loc.jpg 2000x1844 q85 crop subsampling 2 upscale

 Mercantilism

-Beginning in 1763 economic policy England followed when it came to the 13 colonies.
-England saw the colonies as a market for English goods wanted to get money (taxes) natural resources from the colonies.
+Beginning in 1763, England's economic policy toward the 13 colonies was to treat the colonies as a market for English goods, and wanted to seek money and natural resources from them.

 • Quartering Act